Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 Keep Utilities On

-Buyers and inspectors may need lights, HVAC, water, appliances, and systems available for showings and inspections.
+Buyers and inspectors may need access to lighting, HVAC, water, appliances, and other systems during showings, inspections, and the final walk-through.

 Keeping utilities on can help with: